ideasman42/the_joy_of_life_drawing/book.rst

 Refer to Figure 1..I defined the Figure with Broad Strokes, ...outlined the Head, Crotch, Feet...., moved to the Centre......Inside of Legs, Bosoms, generalised Hands, Facial Features, .....adding Tone along the way.
-To Ground the Model, I built up in Shaped Areas, ...that gave dramatic interest to her pose...I enjoyed the interaction of darker and lighter regions blending together.....an evolving poetry of form........
+To Ground the Model, I built up Shaped Areas, ...that gave dramatic interest to her pose...I enjoyed the interaction of darker and lighter regions blending together.....an evolving poetry of form........

 .. image:: images/ldb_57a.png